 (viii) The individuals conducting the third-party verification must certify that the verification report is true, accurate, and complete to the best of their knowledge and belief.

 (ix) Information about the required on-site visit, including date(s) and a description of the verification services conducted on-site.
 At least one accredited verifier in the verification team, including the sector specific verifier, if applicable, must at a minimum make one site visit, during each year full verification is required.
-The third-party verifier must visit the headquarters or other location of central data management when the facility is a supplier of petroleum products or supplier of natural gas and natural gas liquids.
+The third-party verifier must visit the headquarters or other location of central data management when the reporter is a supplier or electric power entity.
 During the site visit, the third-party verifier must:

 (A) Confirm that all applicable emissions are included in the annual GHG report.